(This article may or may not contain affiliate links. What does that mean?)

 But first!
 A video of our last trip to El Capitan State Beach where we dry camped.
 Watch for a great breakfast camping hack and ideas of fun activities when you go:

 I interviewed two campground park rangers, Tony Annia and Rick Humphrey from “El Cap” as locals refer to it, for an article I wrote for L.A.
 Parent and they gave us ideas on how to make the most of your family camping trip to El Capitan.
-Coincidentally, that was the last time we camped at El Capitan State Beach and we also camped with the same family as that last time, so I could recreate this cute photo:
+Coincidentally, that was the last time we camped at El Capitan State Beach Campground and we also camped with the same family as that previous time, so I could recreate this cute photo:

 Bring a Surfboard or Boogie Board